SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

    #### **Testing Null Values:**
    - **Test Case:** `testCalculateRowTotalWithNullValues`
      - **Improvement:** Before, no tests covered cases where some values were missing (i.e., `null`).
 We added a test to make sure the code ignores `null` values when calculating row totals.
-     - **Outcome:** This made sure the code works well even with missing data, improving coverage.
+     - **Outcome:** This ensured the code works well even with missing data, improving coverage.

    #### **Testing Boundary Conditions:**
    - **Test Case:** `testCalculateRowTotalWithZeroSubstitution`